-Scripture also defines sin as knowing to do good and not doing it (James 4:17) as well as anything not done in faith (Romans 14:23).
+Scripture also defines this behavior as knowing to do good and not doing it (James 4:17) as well as anything not done in faith (Romans 14:23).
 All unrighteousness is considered sinful (1John 5:17).
 It should be noted that since God is the standard by which all that exists is measured and judged, all transgressions are foremost against him (Psalm 51:4) even when they greatly affects others.

 Letter versus Spirit

 Jesus, after selecting the twelve men who would become his inner-circle of disciples, gave his most often-quoted message known as the Sermon on the Mount.
-One of the main goals of this message was to reveal the full meaning behind what was taught in the Old Testament.
+One of the main goals of this message was to reveal the full intent of sin as taught in the Old Testament.

-27. You have heard that it was said to those in ancient times, 'You shall not commit adultery.'
-28. But I say to you, everyone who looks upon a woman to lust after her has already committed adultery with her IN HIS HEART (Matthew 5:27 - 28, HBFV).
+You have heard that it was said to those in ancient times, 'You shall not commit adultery.'
+But I say to you, everyone who looks upon a woman to lust after her has already committed adultery with her IN HIS HEART (Matthew 5:27 - 28, HBFV).

 Jesus' explanation, however, shifts the focus of disobedience to a person's thoughts and attitudes.
 Sin is now imputed to humans (whether they are married or not!) if they harbor lustful thoughts toward another person, even if they do not act upon their strong desires!

 Why does it matter?

 Why is God not only concerned about the external (physical) manifestations of sin but also the internal thinking and attitudes that lead to them?
 It is because man was created with the potential to live forever in a spirit-based, not flesh-based, body!

 Through repentance and accepting his sacrifice as payment for our disobedience, we can establish a close and personal relationship with our Maker and Father.
 Believers are guaranteed they will be forgiven, and continue under his grace, as they seek his will in their lives.